Even with a mild form, COVID-19 can affect the brain: what you need to know

 Neurologists at University College London have diagnosed acute disseminated encephalomyelitis in more than 40 British patients with COVID-19.
 This inflammatory disease leads to degenerative destruction of the central nervous system, which affects the so-called myelin sheath of nerve cells in the brain and spinal cord.

 Various effects of COVID-19

-Twelve of these patients suffered from inflammation of the central nervous system, ten from transient encephalopathy (brain disease) with delusions or psychosis, eight had a stroke, and another eight suffered from nerve damage, mainly with Guillain-Barré syndrome.
-This is an autoimmune reaction that attacks nerve cells, causes paralysis, and in 5% of cases ends in death.
+Twelve of these patients suffered from inflammation of the central nervous system, ten from transient encephalopathy (brain disease) with delirium or psychosis, eight had a stroke, and another eight suffered from nerve damage, mainly with Guillain-Barré syndrome.
+This is an autoimmune reaction that attacks nerve cells, causes paralysis and in 5% of cases ends in death.
 Due to such complications, one of the patients died at the age of 59.